Cruising Q & A

 What type self-steering do you recommend?

 Several other types of windvane on the market work well enough.
-I recently made a trans-Atlantic passage on another Triton using a Jean-du-Sud integrated Cape Horn windvane that cost $2,450 in 2006.
+I made a trans-Atlantic delivery passage on another Triton using a Jean-du-Sud integrated Cape Horn windvane that cost $2,450 in 2006.
 It performed well and I had no complaints.
-To my eye, the integrated Cape Horn model is the best looking of all the commercial windvanes, but intrudes into and takes up considerable space in the lazarette.
+To my eye, the integrated Cape Horn model is the best looking of all the commercial windvanes, but intrudes into and takes up considerable space in the lazarette locker.
 They also have an outboard model that sacrifices some of the slim profile and does not take up any locker space.
-The 44 lb German Pacific Windpilot is appropriately-sized for a Triton, easier to install than the Cape Horn and after installing one on a customer's boat and sailing with it offshore, found it worked well.
-But it is expensive and mixes aluminum with stainless steel, which may cause future corrosion issues.
+The 44 lb German Pacific Windpilot is appropriately-sized for a Triton and easier to install than the Cape Horn.
+After installing a Windpilot on a customer's boat and sailing with it offshore, I found it worked well.
+But it is expensive and mixes aluminum with stainless steel, which may cause long-term corrosion issues.
 Boats under about 27-foot could use the lighter and cheaper Pacific Light Windpilot.
 Originally it was offered without remote course adjustment making it a poor choice, however I have heard that it now is available with remote adjustment, which means you can rig a line to the companionway to adjust course without going out into the spray leaning over the transom.
 All the other windvanes I know of have this remote course adjustment as a standard feature.